inteldcie/PtasHorizon/README.md

 plugin panels for Horizon dashboard to do sever level monitoring, and reporting leveraging the OpenStack Ceilometer with Intel PTAS meters

 ###Dependency
+1. Openstack version.
-1. For the Ceilometer IPMI agent was upstreamed at begining of year 2015, so your openstack version must be Kilo or after to use this demo code.
+    For the Ceilometer IPMI agent was upstreamed at begining of year 2015, so your openstack version must be Kilo or after to   use this demo code.

+2. Your openstack must have Ceilometer running.
-2. Make sure you have run the Ceilometer IPMI agent on each of your physical nodes, in order to collect the new PTAS meters: <br/>
+  Also, please make sure you have run the Ceilometer IPMI agent on each of your physical nodes, in order to collect the new PTAS meters: <br/>
   ./ceilometer-agent-ipmi &

 3. These demo code are based on horizon panels, so please read below horizon doc, make sure you understand the mechanism: